todogroup/governance/README.md

 The purpose of having a charter for the TODO Group is to help people understand its mission and scope.
 The TODO Group Charter is a living document, allowing the community to propose changes and updates as the project evolves.
 TODO mission is to elevate the professional practice of OSPOs by sharing best practices and other collaborative educational resources on open source management and strategy within organizations.
 You can learn more by reading TODO [charter](https://github.com/todogroup/governance/blob/master/CHARTER.adoc) ([PDF version](https://github.com/todogroup/governance/blob/master/TODO%20Charter%20and%20Agreement%20v2.0.pdf)).
 </details>

 <details>
   <summary>
     <strong>🧭 TODO Steering Committee Member Responsibilities </strong>
   </summary><br />

 In TODO, it is the community that shapes the project initiatives.
 The Steering Committee exists to support the community by helping drive progress.
-They serve the community by ensuring that TODO’s strategic goals are aligned with our mission, that these goals are met,and that the voices of all participants are heard.
+They serve the community by ensuring that TODO’s strategic goals are aligned with our mission, that these goals are met, and that the voices of all participants are heard.
 SC members are responsible for:

 1. Attending monthly calls to coordinate with the Project Manager and oversee the group's day-to-day operations.
-2. Define yearly TODO strategic goals based on community input
+2. Define yearly TODO strategic goals based on community input.
 3. Approving, modifying, or discontinuing project initiatives, working groups, and real-time chat channels associated with the TODO Group name, logo, or branding.
 4. Establishing and maintaining the project’s operational processes to support the community’s continued progress and achieve successful outcomes.

 The Steering Committee shall be elected for their expertise and contribution to the advancement of open source program management.
 </details>